marcocattai/marcocattai.github.io/source/_posts/2014-02-04-ios7-style-custom-uicollectionviewlayout.markdown

 {% video http://marcocattai.github.io/images/collectionviewlayout2.mov 320 240 http://marcocattai.github.io/images/collectionviewlayout.jpg %}

 My last work is this custom UICollectionViewLayout that is similar to the iOS 7 application's menu.
 I enjoyed a lot doing this interface.
-It is fully customizable, starting from little particoulars as the animation of the spacing between the bundle's items while they are zoomed.
+It is fully customizable.

 <h3>
 Next step: I will insert the drag and drop feature and maybe when I will have time I want to write an article about it sharing the relative code on gitHub.